Paying for open access

 Some institutions and funders have direct funding agreements with IOP to cover open access fees, without the need for authors to arrange payment.
 To find the best option, we encourage you to consult the journal team as well as your library’s open access team or your research funder.

-Institutional funding agreements
+Institutional open access agreements

 - Researchers in high energy physics and instrumentation